rudresh051/DevOps/Udemy/GCP_Associate_Cloud_Engineer/Section00015.md

 # Storage
 ## Storage Types - Block Storage and File Storage
 * What is the type of storage of your hard disk?
-  * Block storage
+  * **Block storage**
 * You've created a file share to share a set of files with your colleagues in a enterprise.
 What type of storage are you using?
-    * File Storage
+    * **File Storage**
 ### Block Storage
 * Use case - Harddisks attached to your computers
-* Typically, ONE Block storage can be connected to one virtual server
+* Typically, ONE Block storage can be connected to ONE virtual server
+  * (EXCEPTIONS) You can attach read only block devices with multiple virtual servers and certain cloud providers are exploring multi-writer disks as well!
+* However, you can connect multiple different block storage devices to one virtual server
+* Used as -
+  * Direct-attached-storage(DAS) - Similar to a harddisk

 ### File Storage